Existing controls retained

 BMS Supervisory AI

 BMS supervisory AI is an optimization layer above the existing building management system.
-It reads live plant data, evaluates better setpoints or sequences, and acts only through approved BMS points.
-The native BMS remains responsible for local control, alarms, schedules, operator graphics, manual override, and fallback behavior.
+ClimaMind optimizes bounded supervisory targets while the BMS remains in charge of safe execution.
+The AI can recommend or write approved setpoint changes, but the native BMS still owns local loops, equipment safeties, alarms, operator graphics, manual override, and fallback behavior.

 ClimaMind is built for sites that already operate through Niagara, EcoStruxure, i-Vu, DESIGO CC, or similar BMS environments.
-The AI layer adds coordination without turning the project into a controls replacement.
+The AI layer adds coordination without turning the project into a controls replacement or bypassing the safety measures already used by the facility team.

 Architecture